warwick-un-society/warwick-un-society.github.io/warmunhsteam.md

   </div>
   <div class="cell small-12 medium-8" style="padding:1rem;">
     <h4>Giulia Tronconi - USG Logistics</h4>
-    Giulia Tronconi is a second year Film Studies student at The University of Warwick.
+    Giulia Tronconi is a second year Film Studies student at the University of Warwick.
 Her main hobbies include photography and all forms of visual arts more generally.
 She started her MUN career at 16 and has been attending conferences for almost 6 years now.
 Originally from Milan, Italy, in high school she was part of the organising team for MilanMUN throughout the years, as well as just enjoying being a delegate and chairing internationally as frequently as possible.
 During WarMUN HS she’ll be your USG for Logistics, managing timetable and catering, creating an enjoyable experience for all delegates and making sure the conference flows smoothly.
   </div>
 </div>
 <div class="grid-x">